gunyarakun/timezone_finder/README.md

 Also keep in mind that x degrees lat are not the same distance apart than x degree lng (earth is a sphere)!
-So to really make sure you got the closest timezone increase the search radius until you get a result, then increase the radius once more and take this result. (this should only make a difference in really rare cases)
+So to really make sure you got the closest timezone increase the search radius until you get a result, then increase the radius once more and take this result. (should only make a difference in really rare cases)

-With `exact_computation=true` the distance to every polygon edge is computed (way more complicated) , instead of just evaluating the distances to all the vertices.
+With `exact_computation=true` the distance to every polygon edge is computed (way more complicated), instead of just evaluating the distances to all the vertices.
  This only makes a real difference when polygons are very close.

 With `return_distances=true` the output looks like this: